Thaiboy Digital

-Thanapat Bunleang (born Khazitin G. Bonleunge; 11 October 1994), better known by his stage name Thaiboy Digital, is a Thai rapper, singer, songwriter, record producer, and fashion designer.
+Thanapat "Nino" Bunleang (born Khazitin G. Bonleunge), better known by his stage name Thaiboy Digital, is a Thai rapper, singer, songwriter, record producer, and fashion designer.
 Born in Khon Kaen, Thailand, Bunleang moved to Stockholm, Sweden at the age of eight and is now based in Bangkok.
-In addition to his solo work, Bunleang is a member of the group Drain Gang.
+Bunleang, together with childhood friends Bladee, Ecco2k and Whitearmor is a founding member of the Swedish hip-hop collective Drain Gang.
+After working on multiple mixtapes, some of them collaborative efforts with other Drain Gang members, Bunleang released his debut studio album Legendary Member in 2019.
+He followed it up with Back 2 Life (2022) and Paradise (2026).
+In 2020, Bunleang started releasing music under the alias of DJ Billybool focusing on a eurotrance and hardcore techno sound, so far resulting in the EP My Fantasy World (2020), the full-length debut DYR (2025) and numerous DJ mixes.

 Biography

-Born in the Isan region of Thailand, Bunleang's family moved to Sweden from Thailand in 2003 after his mother became a chef in the Austrian embassy in Stockholm.
+Bunleang was born in Khon Kaen, Thailand.
+Bunleang's family moved to Sweden at age 8 after his mother became a chef in the Austrian embassy in Stockholm.
 In his teen years, Bunleang became involved in the city's music scene, joining what would later become Drain Gang and collaborating with local artists including Yung Lean.
+Early influences include Californian rapper Lil B.

-In 2015, due to the end of his mother's work visa, Bunleang was forced to leave Sweden by Migrationsverket, the Swedish immigration authority, and return to Thailand, settling in Bangkok.
+In 2015, Bunleang was forced to leave Sweden by Migrationsverket and return to Thailand due to a visa dispute, settling in Bangkok.
 Yung Lean attempted to intervene his deportation by starting a Change.org petition and called the Swedish officials "racist assholes."
-Now back in his home country, Bunleang began recording with local Bangkok artists such as Younggu and Dandee, while remaining a member of Drain Gang and contributing to all of their subsequent releases, including the 2019 release Trash Island which was partially recorded in Bunleang's Bangkok apartment.
+Back in his home country, Bunleang began recording with local Bangkok artists such as Younggu and Dandee, while remaining a member of Drain Gang and contributing to all of their subsequent releases, including the 2019 studio album Trash Island which was partially recorded in Bunleang's Bangkok apartment and partially in a villa on Ko Pha-ngan that the group rented for the summer.
+Talking retrospectively about the first few years back in Thailand more than a decade later, Bunleang described the time as his "dark ages", characterized by heavy partying and a lack of direction.
+But they also laid the groundwork for his following musical direction by reconnecting him with EDM, especially the local strands such as 3cha.

-My Fantasy World is inspired by Basshunter and Tiësto.